 Wied il-Għasri

-This narrow valley on the north coast feels secluded and calm after sunset.
+This narrow valley on the north coast feels secluded and calm after sunset in Gozo.
 The surrounding cliffs shield some side light, creating a more intimate setting for watching meteor showers in Malta’s darker corners.
 A headlamp is useful for the walk back.

 Xagħra Countryside (near Ġgantija)